-Our newsletter GT news (since August 2015, formerly GHS news) will be published three times a year from Spring 2017; in early March, early June and early December.
+Our newsletter GT news (formerly GHS news) will be published three times a year from Spring 2017; in mid/late March, mid/late June and mid/late November.

 It contains a mixture of news, details of our (and other people’s) events, members’ research and other views, and less formal articles.

 It has 40 pages and is printed in full colour, using soya based ink, recycled, carbon balanced paper and biodegradable mailing film.

-The newsletter is available to members but a selection of older and current issues are available below.
-This is supplemented by GT micro–news (2-4 pages)which is sent out with our September mailing.
+GT news is available to members but a selection of older and current issues are available below.
+This was previously supplemented by GT micro–news (2-4 pages) which was usually sent out with our journal mailing.